-While many tourism spots are based on natural attractions or amusement parks.
+While many tourist spots are based on natural attractions or amusement parks.
 Saung Angklung Udjo stays eccentric with its cultural shows.
 There’s an angklung orchestra that the audience shouldn’t be missed.
 Other cultural shows include helaran and traditional dance as parts of the rundown.

 Interestingly, from all collaborating talents, there are children as young as 4.
 These children are parts of Sanggar Saung Angklung Udjo.
 Teenagers who got on stage for the orchestra too are the members.

 The sanggar, or studio in English, is established back then in 1966.
 54 years and counting, the studio has evolved in many aspects.
 Including the show itself which feels interactive and more entertaining.

 Even more, there’s part of the show when all visitors get to learn and play angklung together.
 And dancing along with the talents on the stage.
 With the bamboo plants and green trees surrounding the site.
 In balance with the traditional vibes, the spot offers calm and tranquil energy too.

 As for the ticket price, tourists should pay Rp120,000.
 The price includes a complimentary drink, booklet, and of course the 90-minute show.
 Don’t worry since the booklet is in English.
 An angklung necklace will be later given to each spectator.

 |Saung Angklung Udjo Entrance Fee|

 See: Punclut Ciumbuleuit Guide, Activities & Culinary Spot.

 Saung Angklung Udjo opens every day.
 On weekdays there will be only one show starting at 3:30 PM.
 While on weekends, there are two shows.
 Saturday shows are starting at 1 PM and 3:30 PM.
 While Sunday shows are at 10 AM and 3:30 PM.
 The visitors are recommended to be there at least 30 minutes before the show begins.